 Helping with Paediatric MB Finals

-Helping with the Paediatric Finals PDF What are MB Finals?
-These exams are usually held every May to assess the fifth year medical students from the University of Cambridge before…
+What are MB Finals?
+These exams are usually held every May to assess the fifth year medical students from the University of Cambridge before they graduate to the final year…

 Action Medical Research Hybrid Charity Symposium